»Trüberbrook« is a thrilling mystery-sci-fi adventure game for Windows, Mac, Linux, PlayStation®4, Xbox One & Nintendo Switch

 We prepared some nice rewards for your support.
 Here are some details:

-Regular Digital Version: The regular digital version of the game comes for Windows, Mac and Linux (all DRM-free or via Steam, your choice) and for Xbox, PlayStation and Switch (all via their respective stores).
-If the game is successfully funded and we have a solid release date, we'll contact you reasonbly early so you can tell us which version you'd prefer.
+Regular Digital Version: The regular digital version of the game comes for Windows, Mac and Linux (all DRM-free or via Steam, your choice) and for PlayStation®4, Xbox One or Nintendo Switch (all via their respective stores).
+If the game is successfully funded, we'll contact you so you can tell us which version you'd prefer.
 You can also add additional copies (for a friend or for another system) to your reward by adding 25€ (or $29) to your pledge.

 Early Access Version: The early access version of the game comes for Windows, Mac and Linux.
 Enjoy the game while there are no walkthroughs and letsplays around – unless you create them yourselves, which we'd like to encourage!
 For organizational reasons, this version is limited and will be distributed via Steam.
 It will be ready around ten days before the regular release!

-Boxed Version: The boxed version is exclusive to Kickstarter and includes a physical disc to install the game DRM-free on your Windows, Mac or Linux system.
-Also comes with an additional Steam Key and includes some really nice haptic goodies, such as postcards and stickers.
+PC Boxed Version: This boxed version is exclusive to Kickstarter and includes a physical disc to install the game DRM-free on your Windows, Mac or Linux system.
+Also comes with an additional Steam Key and includes some really nice haptic goodies, such as a manual and stuff.
 You can add additional boxes to your reward by adding 75€ (or $87) to your pledge, packaging and shipping included.

 Art Book: The art book is one of our favourite rewards, since, you know, we have tons of artwork, sketches and behind-the-scenes material to share with you!
 The digital version will be available as a DRM-free download.
 It is included in the digital plus edition and all higher tiers or can be added to a lower tier by adding 12€ (or $14) to your pledge!
 The really neat printed version is a Kickstarter exclusive item and rather expensive to produce.
 Every copy will be numbered continuously and signed by the team.
 You can add more printed art books by raising your pledge by 59€ (or $69).